 This photo opportunity to grow with my subjects gave me a moment to reflect.

 Back in 2009 a public charter school, Coney Island Prep School opened it's doors to their first student class.
 I was invited to photograph their students with the idea of capturing their character and personality in a school portrait format.
 Looking back at the students, school and my work and seeing how much we've grown is truly rewarding in itself.
 CIP wanted school portraits that reflected their scholars' personality.
 Together we created a space for the students to be themselves and enjoy the portrait process.

-The students were so happy they got to be a part of the process.
+The students were so happy to be a part of the process.
 We worked together to create something they would love.
 I remember hearing the kids whispering and giggling in the halls, "We can do what we want!"
 I had two minutes to work with each student and about 70 students in total.

 Full Circle!
 I was invited back to photograph CIP's second graduating class with the help of Elena and Ben.
 I was excited to read that 100% of this class received college acceptance to continue education. ( A few from the vault! )